-Today a lot of women, and some men, will say, "I'm not a feminist, but..." and then go on to add that they hold certain beliefs about women's equality and traditional gender roles that actually fall into a feminist framework.
+Today a lot of women, and some men, will say, "I'm not a feminist, but...," and then go on to add that they hold certain beliefs about women's equality and traditional gender roles that actually fall into a feminist framework.
 Their reluctance to self-identify as feminists underscores the negative image that feminists and feminism hold but also suggests that the actual meaning of feminism may be unclear.

 Feminism and sexism are generally two sides of the same coin.
 Feminism refers to the belief that women and men should have equal opportunities in economic, political, and social life, while sexism refers to a belief in traditional gender role stereotypes and in the inherent inequality between men and women.
-Sexism thus parallels the concept of racial and ethnic prejudice discussed in Chapter 7 "Race and Ethnicity".
+Sexism thus parallels the concept of racial and ethnic prejudice discussed in Chapter 7 "Deviance, Crime, and Social Control".
 Both women and people of color are said, for biological and/or cultural reasons, to lack certain qualities for success in today's world.

 In the United States, feminism as a social movement began during the abolitionist period preceding the Civil War, as such women as Elizabeth Cady Stanton and Lucretia Mott, both active abolitionists, began to see similarities between slavery and the oppression of women.
 This new women's movement focused on many issues but especially on the right to vote.
 As it quickly grew, critics charged that it would ruin the family and wreak havoc on society in other ways.
-They added that women were not smart enough to vote and should just concentrate on being good wives and mothers (Behling,
+They added that women were not smart enough to vote and should just concentrate on being good wives and mothers (Behling, 2001).
+Behling, L. L. (2001).
+The masculine woman in America, 1890-1935.
+Urbana: University of Illinois Press.

-11. The belief that women and men should be equal.

-12. The belief that women are inferior to men.
+- 11. The belief that women and men should be equal. - 12.
+The belief that women are inferior to men.